-Registered charities who send funds or engage in activities outside of Australia may also need to comply with a set of minimum standards called 'external conduct standards'.
-These standards have not yet been developed, so this is not a current obligation.
+Registered charities who send funds or engage in activities outside of Australia also need to comply with the ACNC External Conduct Standards.

 Reporting financial and other information

-- the names of the overseas countries where the charity conducted overseas activities or helped communities overseas, and
+- the names of the overseas countries where they conducted overseas activities or helped communities overseas

-- the amount of grants and donations made by the charity for use outside Australia (unless the charity meets the ACNC Act definition of ‘basic religious charity’).
+- the amount of grants and donations they made for use outside Australia.

 Governance standards and the ACFID Code of Conduct

-The ACNC governance standards are a group of key standards, which include accountability to members and suitability of responsible people.
+The ACNC Governance Standards are a set of key standards which cover accountability to members and suitability of Responsible People.
 Registered charities must meet these standards.

-Please note that charities that comply with the ACFID Code, in particular the principles and underlying obligations, are highly likely to also meet the ACNC Governance Standards.
+Charities that comply with the ACFID Code, its quality principles and commitments, are highly likely to also meet the ACNC Governance Standards.

 Obligations to other agencies

-If your organisation has obligations to another government agency (such as notification or reporting obligations) it must continue to meet these obligations unless we or another government agency tell you otherwise.
-This includes agencies such as the Department of Foreign Affairs and Trade.
+If your organisation has obligations to another government agency it must continue to meet these obligations unless we or another government agency tell you otherwise.
+This includes agencies such as the Department of Foreign Affairs and Trade (DFAT).

 The ACNC works with other government agencies to reduce unnecessary regulatory obligations.
 See our guidance about other regulators for more information.